 The PDB 250g Electric Yarn Winder will wind up to 250 gm/about 9 oz of yarn, depending on the type of yarn used.

 A spare bobbin is also supplied.
 There’s no auto switch off on this motorized yarn winder.
 You have to switch the yarn winder off once the bobbin is full.

-A UK based company but it ship internationally.
+A UK based-company but it ship internationally.
 The winder will be the correct voltage for the country it’s being sent to.
-Though you may have to fit a suitable plug in some countries.
+However, you may have to fit a suitable plug in some countries.

 I am yet to find an electric yarn winder that would suit someone on a budget.
 I dare say that was why the Boye Electric Yarn Winder was popular in the past.
 It was cheaper than the options above.

 I’ll be sure to update my post if I find something economical but works well.